Volunteers-on-Wheels/vow-website/_posts/2021-01-01-make-a-donation.md

 ---
 layout: post
 title:  "Support our work"
+permalink: /support-us

 image: assets/images/food-supplies.jpg
 ---
-There are multiple ways to support our critical work:
+There are multiple ways to support our critical work - make a donation, fundraise for us or join our team of friendly volunteers!

 ## Donate online!
 Consider making a donation to Volunteers on Wheels.
 The charity is entirely run by volunteers - 100% of your donation will go towards supporting our vital work.
 If you are a UK tax payer, don't forget to opt in for Gift Aid.
 This means we can claim an additional 25% on top of your donation.